 The French sprinter who shattered a seemingly impossible barrier, becoming the first man to swim the 50-meter freestyle in under 21 seconds.

-Frédérick Bousquet was pure speed in a swimsuit, a specialist who lived in the blur of the pool's shortest, most explosive race.
-The Frenchman's career was defined by a single, electrifying moment at the 2009 French Championships.
-With a powerful start and a furious finish, he touched the wall in 20.94 seconds, officially breaking the 21-second barrier in the 50-meter freestyle for the first time in history.
-That swim, though swum in a since-banned polyurethane suit, cemented his place in swimming lore.
-Trained at Auburn University in the competitive NCAA system, Bousquet was a master of the sprint double, equally threatening in butterfly.
-His rivalry with fellow sprint king Alain Bernard fueled French swimming, and he collected a full set of World Championship medals.
-While the technicalities of suit regulations clouded some records, his legacy as a pioneer of pure speed remains crystal clear.
+Frédérick Bousquet swam 20.94 seconds in the 50-meter freestyle at the 2009 French Championships, breaking the 21-second barrier for the first time in history.
+That swim, though swum in a since-banned polyurethane suit, defined his career.
+Trained at Auburn University in the NCAA system, he mastered the sprint double and threatened equally in butterfly.
+His rivalry with Alain Bernard fueled French swimming.
+He collected a full set of World Championship medals.
+While suit regulations clouded some records, his reputation as a pioneer of pure speed remains clear.

 1981–1996